 (ii) I contend that it is in Phys.
 I.7–9 that Aristotle gives his core argument for the distinction between material and form.
 For one thing, he indicates elsewhere that the Physics provides the formal articulation of the concepts of material (hulē) and form (eidos) (e.g., GC I.317b13, II 329a27, Met.
 XIII 1076a8–9).59 For another, he claims explicitly that material, like place, only appears to be at all because of change: “If [something] is altered, there is something which is now white but [was] black, and is now hard but formerly [was] soft, which is why we say material is something . . .”
 (Phys.
 IV.4 211b31–33, my trans.).
 This quotation could be making either an epistemological claim, that we only notice that material is something in examining change, or it could be making an ontological claim, that material only exists for changing things.
-Either way, without material being evident, we will be unable to distinguish it from form, which means that change is required for us to grasp the fundamental beings; we gain access to ontology through change.
+Either way, without material being evident, we will be unable to distinguish it from form, which means that change is required for us to grasp the fundamental beings; we gain access to hylomorphic ontology through change.

 But it is not just our awareness of the distinction between material and form that depends on change.
 Only things that change have material: “Nor is there a matter of everything, but only of such things of which there is coming-to-be and change into each other; but such things as are, or are not, without [such] changing, there is no matter of these.”
 (Met.
 VIII.5 1044b27–29).60 Fundamentally, to be material is to be what underlies a change.61 This is what makes material a good candidate for primary being (ousia): “it is clear that the material too is primary being [ousia], for in all changes between contraries, there is something that underlies the changes” (Met.
 VIII.1 1042a33–35).62 The distinction between form and underlying material depends, then, on change.
 Form and material can be distinguished at all because the form is what changes, while the underlying thing is what has it and also has its own persisting identity.

+(iii) Another feature of categorical predication shows the importance of change, which I can only mention here due to its complexity: the very category of being an underlying thing seems to be distinguished by being the subject of change.
+Indeed, what distinguishes being (ousia) most of all in the Categories is that it is the subject of change: “The most distinctive mark of primary being [ousia] appears to be that, while remaining numerically one and the same, it is capable of admitting contrary qualities. . . . for it is by itself changing that it does so” (Cat.
+5 4a10–11, 4b3).65 Therefore, change seems to be meaningfully involved in being a this and in being the thing that underlies properties, two of the criteria for the primary sense of categorical being.66

-Two other features of categorical speech are important to the concept of being that undergirds categorical predication, which we can only mention here due to their complexity: first, the fact that only particular things can change suggests that the concept of the this, which is one of the determinations of primary being, is established by, or at least revealed by, change.
+(iv) Finally, all change is necessarily particular.
+The fact that only particular things can change suggests that the concept of the this, which is one of the determinations of primary being, is inseparable from, or at least revealed by, change.
 I take this to be the force of Aristotle’s argument that what changes must be (Met.
 IX.3 1047a33–b1).
 For since change cannot be except as something definite, singular, and finite, the subject of change must be a this (tode ti).63 This is why it is natural for Aristotle to refer in the Physics to “what is at-work and particular” (ta men energounta kai ta kath’ hekaston) (Phys.
 II.3 195b17–18).64

-Second, the very category of being an underlying thing also seems to be distinguished by being the subject of change: “The most distinctive mark of primary being [ousia] appears to be that, while remaining numerically one and the same, it is capable of admitting contrary qualities. . . . for it is by itself changing that it does so” (Cat.
-5 4a10–11, 4b3).65 What distinguishes ousia most of all in the Categories is that it is the subject of change.
-Therefore, change is meaningfully involved in being a this and in being the thing that underlies properties, two of the criteria for the primary sense of categorical being.66

 ***